Why you should define your brand character

 Here is a tool that can make you more competent.
 A short book full of good perspective-shifting questions named “Brand Character Playbook”.
 I drew it a year ago.

 It is here to help you discover more about your project, from more angles.
 So that you can make decisions about your brand with more confidence & accuracy and less uncertainty & doubt.

 Open a new pair of eyes through which you can see your brand as a person and to benefit from applying its characteristics in the communication with your customer.

-And I relate here more to the (1) self-employed, (2) wanna-be-self-employed-some-time-soon and (3) startup founders who like experimenting and never stop learning and improving personally and professionally.
+And I relate here more to the (1) self-employed, (2) soon-to-be-self-employed and (3) startup founders who like experimenting and never stop learning and improving personally and professionally.

-It is smooth communication when you and I both know the terms we will be using when we move on to the next step of fine-tuning & designing specific materials like a logo, a brand style-guide, social media posts, posters, websites, presentations, ads and so on.
+It is smooth communication when you and I both know the terms we will be using when we move on to the next step of fine-tuning & designing specific materials like a logo, a brand style-guide, social media post templates, posters, website, presentation and so on.

 If this sounds like fun for you get the playbook here. -

 Want to get notified monthly about 3 useful tips and tools?